Lootyy/Tasks/README.md

-# Getting Started with Create React App
+# Tasks

+A task area with native html5 drag & drop cards, and custom draggable lists.
+WIP

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).